StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/enter-values-in-custom-fields.md

 4. Optional: Select **Add** to enter another value, if available.

-5. Optional: To remove incorrect values, select :fontawesome-solid-xmark: next to the value you want to delete.
+5. Optional: Use the :fontawesome-solid-trash: symbol to delete an entire entry in a multi-line custom field.
+Use the :fontawesome-solid-circle-xmark: symbol to remove a value from the field.

 6. Select **Confirm**.